Making ChatGPT sound human is mostly about using descriptive language in your prompts — poor input leads to poor output.

 Modifying AI-generated content to make it sound more human-like helps avoid detection from Google and maintains your brand's unique tone of voice.
 It also improves the quality of the generated content and reading experience.

-Although certainly useful, tools like ChatGPT may not the best copywriters out there.
+Although certainly useful, AI writing tools like ChatGPT may not be the best copywriters out there.

 They typically adopt overly formal language, use passive voice a lot, and love cliches like "delve into" or "navigate the complexities of," for example.